As long as you hydrate yourself properly, says Hanz Go

 That’s a pretty flexible and strong package right there.
 So it’s no surprise when Go says that his classes are more like parties on the bike.
 After all, isn’t having a good time part of the indoor cycling package?

 When and how did your fitness journey begin?

-What is it about spinning or indoor cycling that makes it a great workout?
+What is it about spinning that makes it a great workout?

 Best thing about indoor cycling is how you can incorporate dancing throughout the workout.
 It’s basically partying on bikes!